Ficus altissima growing in Dehong Prefecture, Yingjiang County, Yunnan China.

 In the photo above the bud cover on the immature fig on the right has been removed by hand exposing the immature fig.

-This orange jelly bug appears to be feeding on the latex in the fig and was probably placed their by insect farming ants.
+This orange jelly bug appears to be feeding on the latex in the fig and was probably placed on site by insect farming ants.